huntdatacenter/docs/docs/troubleshooting/README.md

 # Introduction to troubleshooting

 Unfortunately, sometimes things don't work as they should.
 We have collected some of the common issues you might encounter in these pages.
-If you are stuck, give us a shout [here](/contact).
+[Contact us](/contact) if you are still stucked after reading up.